Stop playing politics while ‘Europe burns’, Donnelly tells opposition

 Speaking at St Vincent’s University Hospital on Wednesday, Mr Donnelly hit out at the opposition, in what appeared to be a reference to Sinn Fein calling on the Government to scrap an increase to the carbon tax.

-Asked if the Government had done any work to prepare hospitals for extreme weather events such as heatwaves, Mr Donnelly said: “Can I just say one of the characteristics of this Dail is a Government that has brought in – by any yardstick – what is an incredibly ambitious climate change plan.
+Asked by the PA news agency if the Government had done any work to prepare hospitals for extreme weather events such as heatwaves, Mr Donnelly said: “Can I just say one of the characteristics of this Dail is a Government that has brought in – by any yardstick – what is an incredibly ambitious climate change plan.

 “We’ve never done anything like it.
 And yet, in opposition, they’re against climate change, but they’re also against the carbon tax.